yilativs/springboot-app-docker-image-demo/readme.md

 * Docker run parameters handling
 * Runs as non privileged user with custom uid and guid
 * Self signed SSL certificate generation - often useful for services running behind a reversed proxy
-* Provides a VOLUME for data, which can be used to override application.properties
+* Provides a VOLUMES for data:
+    * for overriding application.properties
+    * for temporary files (never modify your root file system)
+    * for ssl certificates if you need to rotate them without re-building image
+    * for logs in case you have a good reason to store logs on disk
 * Exposes ports:
     * 8080 HTTP
     * 8081 management port